ashley9368/Winstons-Fanclub-Project-1/READMEWinstonfanclub.md

 ### Code Used

-* I used [Chat GPT](https://openai.com/index/chatgpt/) To help when i was unsure what elements to use, but never copied direct code from Chat GPT, For example, I used ChatGTP to suggest various types of fonts which would be easy to read for people with dyslexia.
+* I used [Chat GPT](https://openai.com/index/chatgpt/) To help when i was unsure what elements to use, but never copied direct code from Chat GPT, For example, I used ChatGTP to suggest various types of fonts which would be easy to read for people with dyslexia, and if i had got stuck on something i would ask which code i was missing or how can i achieve x.

 * I used [Code Institute love running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+4/courseware/e805068059af42af87681032aa64053f/1da6ad13213740f1855a51d30a2375b1/) As refrence at times to adhere to good coding practice, The code that i have copied at any point has be mentioned with a comment in my code.